 - Some conferences do not accept submissions that are already published.
 For example, American Public Health Association (APHA) 2017 Annual Conference rule states “Abstracts submitted and accepted for the APHA Annual Meeting may not be presented at any other meeting or published prior to Mon.
 Nov.
 6, 2017.”

-Of course, if there is a great conference right around the corner, it totally makes sense to focus on abstract submission first so you won’t miss the deadline.
+Of course, if there is a great conference right around the corner, it totally makes sense to focus on the abstract submission first so you won’t miss the deadline.
 But the important thing is after you click the abstract submission button, you should work on the manuscript.
 Writing a manuscript needs passion and perseverance.
 If you drop it, it is difficult to regain the energy and enthusiasm.